oban-bg/oban/guides/testing/testing_queues.md

 need to check for multiple jobs at once, or perform more complex assertions on the jobs themselves.
 In that situation, you can use `all_enqueued` instead.

-The first case we'll look at asserts that multiple jobs from the same worker are enqueued all at once:
+The first example we'll look at asserts that multiple jobs from the same worker are enqueued all at once:

 ```elixir